RosaIsela31/fullstack-challenge/Readme.md

 ## Installation

--   Fork and clone this repository
+-   Fork and clone this repository.
--   Now, in your terminal run npm install and you are ready to go.
+-   Now in your terminal run npm install.
+-   And finally, you can run the project with npm start.

 ## Tools used: